torvalds/linux/Documentation/admin-guide/media/dvb_intro.rst

-When the Digital TV scanning utility runs, it will output a file containing the information for all the audio and video programs that exists into each channel's transponders which the card's frontend can lock onto. (i.e. any whose signal is strong enough at your antenna).
+When the Digital TV scanning utility runs, it will output a file containing the information for all the audio and video programs that exists into each channel's transponders which the card's frontend can lock onto. (i.e. any whose signal is strong eanalugh at your antenna).

 Here's the output of the dvbv5 tools from a channel scan took from Melburne::